test-point/test-point.github.io/pages/bill.md

 A Synthtic Ledger Service allows to confirm that you can send an valid invoice to an ABN to another party which is on the network (ie has a DCP entry).

+Please note that the current implementation doesn't include validation of Document Type ID, Processes and documents itself yet.

 If you already have synthetic user credntials, follwo the instructions from the step 5.
 Instructions: